hackerman600/hackerman600/README.md

 -------------------------------
 To view my machine learning work, type <------------> machine-learning : into "Find a repository":
 To view my cyber security work, type <------------> cyber : into "Find a repository":
-To view my miscellaneous work, type ------------> other : into "Find a repository":